ujrsd/WindowsDocumentations/gitTutorial.md

 git config --global user.email
 ```

-When commiting now for the first time, the `git` software installed on the device will open up and ask for a sign in:
+Now, when commiting for the first time, the `git` software installed on the device will open up and ask for a sign in:

 <div style="text-align:center;">
     <img src="include/Git/git_SW_login.png" style="width:50%">
 </div>

+Follow these steps on your webbrowser and afterwards git is fully functional.